curityio/mcp-authorization-secured-api/README.md

 ./deploy.sh
 ```

-### Run an AI Agent
+### Run the MCP Client

-An AI agent can use any MCP client that implements the client side of the MCP authorization specification.\
+Run any MCP client that implements the MCP authorization specification and implements the required OAuth standards.\
-The repo includes an adapted version of the [TypeScript SDK Example MCP OAuth Client](https://github.com/modelcontextprotocol/typescript-sdk/blob/main/src/examples/client/simpleOAuthClient.ts).\
+You can run this repo's adapted version of the [TypeScript SDK Example MCP OAuth Client](https://github.com/modelcontextprotocol/typescript-sdk/blob/main/src/examples/client/simpleOAuthClient.ts).\
 Use the following commands to run the MCP client.

 ```bash